 Stop Over-Snacking Your Kids

 Some over-snackers are underweight.
 These kids lose their appetite for healthy whole-food choices at meal times because their calorie needs have already been met for the day through snack foods.
-After awhile, their consumption of typically high-fat, high-carb snack foods replaces a normal, balanced diet of nutritive foods.
-At the end of the day, they don’t eat enough quality calories for appropriate growth.
+After awhile, their consumption of typically high-fat, high-carb, sugary snack foods replaces a normal, balanced diet of nutritive foods.
+By the end of the day, they don’t eat enough quality calories for appropriate growth.

-Meanwhile, the over-snacked begin to crave high-carb, high-fat items in order to feel “full.”
+Meanwhile, the over-snacked begin to crave high-sugar, high-fat items in order to feel “full.”
 Proteins, fiber, and dairy have a tendency to fall to the wayside in a child’s diet.
 The formative, foundational years to develop a balanced palate are lost to excessive crackers, fruit, and granola bars.
-Or, even worse,fall topouchesof glorified baby food.
+Or, even worse, fall to pouches of glorified baby food.